 - Cultural Competency 101 - This 30 minute workshop covers basic terms and addresses the cultural competency continuum.

 - Anti-Discrimination & Harrassment - This workshop takes a look at the self and is aimed at removing judgment when looking at other cultures.
 Why do we do what we do?
 Our culture is a powerful and an important component of who we are, and understanding the development of ourselves can help us better understand the development of others.

-- Cultural Competence in Healthcare - Goals and objectives of this one-hour workshop are to:
+- Cultural Competence for Future Health Care Providers - Goals and objectives of this one-hour lecture are to:

 - Increase awareness of cultural competence in health care